BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 Three phase mains connections are the high-power electrical connections outside North- and Central-America.
 They consist of three phases (L1 - L3) and a neutral (N) wire.
 To fully utilize the available power of a three phase outlet requires a three phase heating element.
 Essentially a three phase heating element consists of three single phase elements combined in a single flange.
 Three phase elements should be connected **in star configuration**.

 **Star configuration:** in a three phase star configuration the individual elements are connected between the phase (L1 - L3) and neutral (N).
 The voltage over each element is 230V AC.
 In some countries the neutral (N) wire is omitted from the outlet.
-If so, you can get away with not connecting the neutral wire as BrewPi heating elements are balanced in power.
+If so, you can get away with not connecting the neutral wire as our heating elements are balanced in power.
 In star configuration currents from the three individual elements cancel in the center, and the neutral wire can be omitted.

 The second connection option is the delta configuration.
-With the exception of Norway, BrewPi heating elements should **never** be connected in delta configuration as it will fry your element.
+With the exception of Norway, our heating elements should **never** be connected in delta configuration as it will fry your element.

 **Delta configuration:** in a three phase delta configuration the individual heating elements are connected between two adjacent phases.
 For example: element 1 is connected between L1 and L2, element two between L2 and L3, etc. The voltage over each element is 400V AC.
 Our heating elements are dimensioned to operate at 230 - 240 V AC, operation at 400V AC draws too much current (power) and is unsafe (fire hazard).
-BrewPi heating elements cannot be used in three phase delta configuration. **Exception:** in large parts of Norway electrical power is distributed over three phase connections with a voltage of 230V AC phase to phase (instead of 400V AC).
+Our heating elements cannot be used in three phase delta configuration. **Exception:** in some parts of Norway electrical power is distributed over three phase connections with a voltage of 230V AC phase to phase (instead of 400V AC).
 In this case connecting your element in delta configuration is safe.

 ![3-Phase power](../images/3-phase.svg)

 In the Netherlands three phase connections operate at 230V AC and are protected by 3x16 or 3x25A circuit breakers.

+TODO: Elco, V AC alleen in deze sectie genoemd, uitzonderingen in plaatjes daargelaten.
+Ok?
+Of helemaal doorvoeren?

 ### Protective Earth

-When working with electrical equipment, anything you can touch should be grounded for safety reasons.
+When working with electrical equipment, anything you can touch should be grounded for safety.
 This is especially true in a potentially wet brewing environment and is to ensure you never get in contact with the AC voltage from your mains.
-When the AC voltage does touch the equipment exterior, it will run to ground and trip your Ground-Foult Circuit Breaker (GFCB).
-BrewPi heating elements are equipped with a Protective Earth (PE) terminal to ground the exterior of your heating element and kettle.
+When the AC voltage does touch the equipment exterior, it will run to ground and trip your Ground-Fault Circuit Breaker (GFCB).
+Our heating elements are equipped with a Protective Earth (PE) terminal to ground the exterior of your heating element and kettle.

 ### Maximum current

-To protect the electric circuit in your building from an overload or short circuit (fire hazard) it is protected by a circuit breaker or (in old buildings) a fuse.
-The circuit breaker limits the current that can be drawn from a mains outlet and determines the maximum power of the heating element your can safely connect.
+To protect the electric circuit in your building from an overload or short circuit (fire hazard) it is protected by a circuit breaker or a fuse.
+The circuit breaker limits the current that can be drawn from a mains outlet and determines the maximum power of the heating element you can safely connect.

+We advise you to buy the highest power heating element your mains outlet can power for two reasons:
+- reduced waiting time on your brewing day
+- maximum brew receipt flexibility
+For instance, some brew receipts require you to quickly ramp up the temperature while mashing.
+It would be a shame to find out you cannot brew this beer while you could have easily fitted a higher power element.
+Temperature control requires reducing the effective power of the element anyway, so having an overpowered element is not an issue.
+How to reduce the effective power of an heating element is discussed [later](#pulse-width-modulation) this guide.

-To reduce waiting time at your brewing day we would advise you to buy the highest power heating element your mains outlet can power.
-Therefore you should find the maximum current ($I_{max}$) of the circuit breaker behind the outlet on your brewing location.
+Find the maximum current ($I_{max}$) of the circuit breaker behind the outlet on your brewing location.
 Ask your electrician when you are unsure about the details of your electrical installation.
 You can select your heating element based on the maximum current ($I_{max}$) or maximum power ($P_{max}$) of the outlet you plan to use.
 The maximum power is determined by multiplying the voltage of your mains ($U$) by the maximum current of the circuit breaker; $P_{max} = U \times I_{max}$.

 **Examples:**
 - **Single phase:** typical residential mains outlets in the Netherlands are protected by a circuit breaker with a maximum current of 16A.
 Operating at 230V AC, outlets have a maximum power of 3680W.